Continue reading on DataGuidance with:

 - ordered by a court of law; and

-- the Ethiopian Food and Drug Administration ('FMHACA'), which regulates the safety and quality of medicines, has certain powers relating the protection of information of patients by health professionals.
-These include taking measures with respect to the incompetent and unethical health professionals who breach their professional duties including professional secrecy;
+- the Ethiopian Food and Drug Administration ('FMHACA'), which regulates the safety and quality of medicines, has certain powers relating to the protection of information of patients by health professionals.
+These include taking measures with respect to incompetent and unethical health professionals who breach their professional duties including professional secrecy;

 - the Ethiopian Document Authentication and Registration Agency ('EDARA'), which is an organ responsible for coordinating and supporting the authentication and registration activities.
-It performs the activities of document authentication and registration and serves as a central data base for documents authenticated and registered; and
+It performs the activities of document authentication and registration and serves as a central database for documents authenticated and registered; and

 3.2.
 Main powers, duties and responsibilities

-Please refer to the section on main regulator for data protection above for the general powers of each authority.
+Please refer to the section on the main regulator for data protection above for the general powers of each authority.

 4. Key Definitions

-Personal data: Article 2(8) of the Mass Media defines 'personal information' as information about an identifiable person including but not limited to:
+Article 2(8) of the Mass Media defines 'personal information' as information about an identifiable person including but not limited to:

-- information related to medical, educational, academic, employment, professional, or criminal history of the individual or information relating to financial transactions;
+- information related to the medical, educational, academic, employment, professional, or criminal history of the individual or information relating to financial transactions;

 - personal opinions, views, or preferences, except as related to another individual;

-- views or opinions on grant proposals, awards, or prizes granted to another individual, provided such views or opinions are not associated with individual's name; and
+- views or opinions on grant proposals, awards, or prizes granted to another individual, provided such views or opinions are not associated with the individual's name; and

-- views or opinions of others about the individual's name; in combination with other personal data, or alone, it could reasonably be linked to personal data (except for deceased persons who died more than 20 years ago).
+- views or opinions of others about the individual's name, in combination with other personal data, or alone, it could reasonably be linked to personal data (except for deceased persons who died more than 20 years ago).

 5. Legal Bases

-Consent of the data subject, lawful, and legitimate purpose and public interest are the common legal basis found under most of the existing sector specific data protection laws.
+Consent of the data subject, lawful and legitimate purpose, and public interest are the common legal basis found under most of the existing sector-specific data protection laws.

 5.1.
 Consent

-The consent of the data subject is required in order to process certain personal data, unless it is legally permitted to do otherwise.
-For example, under Article 5.4.7 of the Financial Consumer Directive, a financial service provider should only use and disclose financial consumer's and security provider's data consistently with the original purpose of collection or with the explicit and informed consent of the financial consumer or otherwise required or permitted by the Financial Consumer Protection Directive or other laws.
+The consent of the data subject is required in order to process certain personal data unless it is legally permitted to do otherwise.
+For example, under Article 5.4.7 of the Financial Consumer Protection Directive, a financial service provider should only use and disclose financial consumer's and security provider's data consistently with the original purpose of collection or with the explicit and informed consent of the financial consumer or otherwise required or permitted by the Financial Consumer Protection Directive or other laws.

 As discussed under the section on key acts, regulations, directives, bills above, a health professional is not allowed to disclose the medical information of their patient unless they get written consent from the patient or the patient's guardian.